by Val Tobin

 What do you think?

-Does this passage from B is for Burglar intrigue you?
+Does this passage from An Irish Country Girl intrigue you?
 Does it make you want to turn the page and continue reading?
 Will you run out now and buy the book?
 Borrow it?

 Val Tobin writes speculative fiction and searches the world over for the perfect butter tart.
 Her home is in Newmarket, Ontario, where she enjoys writing, reading, and talking about writing and reading.